 The average American worker generally relies on workers’ compensation when they’re injured at work.
 However, if you’re a seaman—or someone who works on a ship in navigation for a significant amount of time—you have the right to file an injury lawsuit against your employer directly.

 This is done under the Jones Act.
 By “ship in navigation,” the Jones Act refers to when the ship is in the ocean, river, or any navigable body of water.
 The “significant amount of time” onboard means at least 30% of your time.
+Speak with an experienced workers’ compensation lawyer to get a better understanding of your legal rights.

-You Could Be Awarded Money For Your Damages
+You Could Be Awarded Money for Your Damages

 A large portion of that compensation is for economic damages.
 These are costs and expenses that you can measure.
 They have a specific monetary amount attached to them, and you can usually provide proof with a receipt, estimate, or invoice.
 Here are a few examples of economic damages you might have after a maritime injury: